 Part Two, “Reforming Hydropower Regulations to Guarantee Sufficient Environmental Protection Measures,” discusses the corollary regulatory principles.

-Since its founding in 1992, Coalition members have successfully restored hundreds of river miles affected by hydropower dams.
+Since its founding in 1992, Coalition members have successfully restored thousands of river miles affected by hydropower dams.
 Our efforts together have resulted in many environmental and recreational improvements.